csidsocialmedia/csidsocialmedia.github.io/_posts/2014-06-06-Master-function-and-attention-dynamics.markdown

 ![networks](/media/files/2014-06-06-Master-function-and-attention-dynamics/networks.png)

-The above figure compares three different types of machenisms when there are 500 nodes and 1000 links in the network.
+The above figure compares three different types of machenisms.
+There are 500 nodes and 1000 links in each of the networks.
+Please node the difference between the networks in terms of the distribution of degree.